FLAMEGPU/docs/flamegpu/modelspec.rst

 ============

 FLAME GPU models are specified using XML format within an XMML document.
-The syntax of the model file is governed by two XML Schemas, an abstract base Schema describes the syntax of a basic XMML agent model (compatible with HPC and CPU versions of the FLAME framework) and a concrete GPU Schema extension this to add various bits of additional model information.
+The syntax of the model file is governed by two XML Schemas, an abstract base Schema describes the syntax of a basic XMML agent model (compatible with HPC and CPU versions of the FLAME framework) and a concrete GPU Schema which extends this to add various bits of additional model information.
 Within this chapter the XML namespace (xmlns) gpu is used to qualify the XML elements which extend the basic Schema representation.
 A high level overview of a an XMML model file is described below with various sections within this chapter describing each part in more detail.